Risk Awareness in HTN Planning: Risk-Aware HTN Planning

 \subsection{Risk Attitudes}

-Risk-aware HTN planning agents can show various attitudes towards risk in different situations.
-We categorise risk-aware HTN planning agents following the taxonomy presented in Section~\ref{sec:uncertainy-risk}.
+As with other decision-makers, risk-aware HTN planning agents can show various attitudes toward risk in different decision-making situations.
+Depending on situation dynamics, we categorise risk-aware HTN planning agents following the two patterns presented in Section~\ref{sec:uncertainy-risk}.
 The first category includes planning agents with a static risk attitude, and the second one consists of agents with a dynamic risk attitude.
-These two categories differ in the type of utility functions that planning agents use and also in the way they evaluate the expected utility of individual planning choices.
-While the planning agent with a static risk attitude accounts only for the increase/decrease in the resource consumption (not in the amount of resource itself) when making planning decisions, the planning agent with a dynamic risk attitude makes planning decisions while considering the amount of the resource itself.
+These two categories differ in the type of utility functions that planning agents use and how they evaluate the expected utility of individual planning choices.
+While a planning agent with a static risk attitude accounts only for the increase and/or decrease in the resource consumption (not in the amount of resource itself) when making planning decisions, a planning agent with a dynamic risk attitude makes planning decisions while considering the amount of the resource itself.